 Some of my favorite venues in Tuscany include:

 With on-site wedding coordinators to help you plan every detail, this amazing venue is ready to host your dream wedding of any size and guest count.
 Castello Di Vicarello also offers accommodations for guests, and incredible views.

 Panoramic views are enjoyed from this ceremony terrace located in the heart of the Tuscan countryside.
 Castello Di Velona also offers rooms for guests, a renowned spa, and a lovely Castle team to help assist with your whole event.

 Get married in the fairytale gardens of Stomennano, and celebrate in a historic castle.
 This venue has so much charm, multiple venues, and the opportunity to customize your wedding however you choose.

 Due to how popular Italy is for destination weddings and elopements, there are many Italy wedding planners to work with.
-A few whose work I absolutely love are Brenda Babcock Celebrations, and The Stars Inside.
+A few Italian wedding and elopement planners whose work I absolutely love are Brenda Babcock Celebrations, The Stars Inside, and Emma Events.